yzkoh/aws-docker-scheduled-task-blueprint/README.md

    ```
    docker-compose build --no-cache
    ```
 1. Check if the docker image is built.
-The image repository should be named `dockermicroservices_product-services`.
+The image repository should be named `awsdockerscheduledtaskblueprint_product-services`.
    ```
    docker image ls
    ```